-Understanding bird courtship can help birders better appreciate the challenges birds face in finding suitable mates to raise the next generation.
-From mating dances, crazy poses and nest building to other elaborate displays, this behavior can be fascinating to witness.
+Understanding bird courtship can help birders better appreciate the challenges birds face in finding the best mates to raise the next generation.
+From mating dances, crazy poses, and nest building to other elaborate displays, this behavior can be fascinating to witness.
 When birders recognize courting birds, they can be sure to avoid disturbing these delicate rituals.

 Why Birds Use Courtship Rituals

 Types of Bird Courtship Behavior

 There are several different courtship rituals birds use for finding a mate.
 Most species will use one method overwhelmingly but may actually have several methods they use to lesser degrees.
 The exact type of courtship can vary greatly between different species, and even birds of the same species may have slightly different courtship variations in other regions.

 - Singing: Singing is one of the most common ways birds attract mates.
-The intricacy of the song or the variety of different songs one bird can produce help advertise its maturity and intelligence – desirable characteristics for a healthy mate.
-Singing can also define the boundaries of one bird’s territory, warning off competition.
+The song's intricacy or the variety of different songs one bird can produce help advertise its maturity and intelligence, highly desirable characteristics for a healthy mate.
+Singing can also define the boundaries of one bird’s territory, warning off weaker competition.
 For some species, only one gender (usually males) will sing, while other species may create a duet as part of their bonding ritual.

 - Preening: Close contact between male and female birds can be part of the courtship rituals to help diffuse their normal spatial boundaries and aggression.
 The birds may lightly preen one another, sit with their bodies touching, or otherwise lean on one another to show that they are not intending to harm their partner.

 - Feeding: Offering food is another common part of courtship for many birds.
 A male bird may bring a morsel to the female, demonstrating that he is able not only to find food but also that he can share it and provide for her while she incubates eggs or tends chicks.
 For some species, the male may bring food and leave it nearby for her to eat.
 In other species, he will place a seed or insect directly in her mouth just as he might be expected to do when helping feed hungry nestlings.